rafiul254/Syntecxhub_Project_FlowerClassification/README.md

 ## About

-This project is built as part of the **Syntecxhub ML Internship (Week 2)**.
-The goal is to build an end-to-end machine learning pipeline — from data exploration to a fully interactive web application — using the classic **Iris dataset** first introduced by botanist Ronald Fisher in 1936.
+This project is part of the **Syntecxhub ML Internship (Week 2)**.
+The goal is to build a complete end-to-end machine learning pipeline — from raw data exploration all the way to a fully interactive, production-style web application — using the classic **Iris dataset** introduced by botanist Ronald Fisher in 1936.

-The app allows users to input 4 flower measurements (sepal length, sepal width, petal length, petal width) using interactive sliders and instantly classify the flower as one of 3 Iris species — **Setosa**, **Versicolor**, or **Virginica** — using 4 different ML models running simultaneously.
+Users input 4 flower measurements (sepal length, sepal width, petal length, petal width) using interactive sliders.
+The app instantly classifies the flower as one of 3 Iris species — **Setosa**, **Versicolor**, or **Virginica** — running 4 different ML models in parallel and showing a side-by-side comparison of all results.

 ---